scsibug/nostr-rs-relay/docs/grpc-extensions.md

-This will likely evolve substantially, the first goal is to get a basic one-way service that lets an externalized program decide on event persistance.
+This will likely evolve substantially, the first goal is to get a basic one-way service that lets an externalized program decide on event persistence.
 This does not represent the final state of gRPC extensibility in `nostr-rs-relay`.

 ## Considerations